18 Signs of a Bad Interview (+ How to Spot Them)

 Example: During the interview, you were given plenty of opportunities to discuss your background and skills.
-However, the interviewer did not close the interview with questions for you about the position or company itself.
+However, the interviewer did not close the interview with questions about the position of the company itself.
 This could mean the hiring manager was new or nervous, but it could also mean that they didn’t think you were a good fit.

 3. The interviewer seems to be discussing the negative parts of the job frequently.

 Example: During the interview, the hiring manager seems disinterested in what you’re saying and doesn’t discuss the position in a negative light.
 Rather, they keep asking you if you’re willing to deal with this or that negative aspect of the position.
 This means they could be trying to turn you away from the job or indirectly let you know you won’t get it.